What is Envestio?

 is was a smaller size, Tallinn – Estonia based Peer to Peer lender offering a selection of Euro currency based loans with higher returns.

 Providing bridging and refinancing loans, mostly to European based businesses on a selection of interesting assets from Wind Turbine Farms & Fashion Products to Sawn Timber Production Facilities & Residential Building Restorations.
 With annual returns of up to 22% on mostly asset secured loans.

 have had a good reputation and history with the European Peer to Peer lending community.
 Their loans are were known as some of the better asset secured euro based loans with the highest returns available from any Peer to Peer lender.
 Borrowers appear appeared to be vetted well by Envestio with in-depth due diligence and understanding of the borrowers business.
 If you decided to invest with Envestio, be sure to do your own due diligence

 UPDATE: 24/1/2020 – It appears that Envestio have ceased trading.
-Their website has been down for several days and there is a lot of buzz on the social media sites.
+Their website has been down for several days and there is a lot of buzz on the social media sites about fake loans and and Ponzi schemes.
 No one has been able to get any information out of them as to what is happening.
-They have been having some problems likely caused by the recent Keutzal wind down and the following “bank run” where everyone was trying to sell their loans and get out.
+They have been having some problems likely caused by the recent Keutzal collapse and the following “bank run” where everyone was trying to sell their loans and get out.
 I’ll update more here as I hear it.